documentationfor yFiles for HTML 3.0.0.1

 Deleting Items

-All items in the graph can not only be created, but also removed again as well.
-By default selected items can be deleted by pressing Del.
-Deleting an item will also delete associated other items, such as labels or incident edges when a node is deleted.
+All items in the graph can not only be created, but also removed.
+By default, pressing Del will delete selected items.
+Deleting an item will also delete associated items, such as labels or incident edges when a node is deleted.

 GraphEditorInputMode has two properties for easy control of what can be deleted: